 California Leopold Conservation Award Seeks Nominees

-Sand County Foundation presents the Leopold Conservation Award to private landowners in 20 states for extraordinary achievement in voluntary conservation.
-In California the $10,000 award is presented with Sustainable Conservation and California Farm Bureau Federation.
+Sand County Foundation and national sponsor American Farmland Trust present the Leopold Conservation Award to private landowners in 22 states for extraordinary achievement in voluntary conservation.
+In California the $10,000 award is presented with state partners: Sustainable Conservation and California Farm Bureau Federation.

 Given in honor of renowned conservationist Aldo Leopold, the award recognizes landowners who inspire others with their dedication to land, water and wildlife habitat management on private, working land.
 In his influential 1949 book, “A Sand County Almanac,” Leopold called for an ethical relationship between people and the land they own and manage.

 Nominations may be submitted on behalf of a landowner, or landowners may nominate themselves.
 Applications are reviewed by an independent panel of agricultural and conservation leaders.
 The application can be found at www.sandcountyfoundation.org/ApplyLCA.

 The application deadline date is July 15, 2021.
 Applications can be emailed to email@example.com.
 If mailed, applications must be postmarked by July 15, and sent to:

 “2020 was an extraordinarily challenging year, but our Golden State residents worked hard to safeguard our precious water supplies, keep our air clean and restore habitat for wildlife,” said Ashley Boren, Chief Executive Officer of Sustainable Conservation, which has co-sponsored the award since its California launch more than a decade ago.
 “Many landowner heroes are on the front lines of conservation, stepping up every day to steward our environment and Californians’ quality of life.
 The Leopold Conservation Award celebrates these inspiring individuals and families, and we hope farmers, ranchers and other private landowners come forward this year to be recognized.”